aws-samples/sample-building-agentic-ai-applications-on-aws/Fact_Check_Assistant/README.md

   - `/src/` - Source code for the fact-check assistant application
     - `frontend` - Streamlit app running fact-check assistant application
     - `infra` - CDK infrastructure for the fact-check assistant application

+> [!NOTE]
+> This document provides an overview.
+For hands-on instructions to build and run the multi-agent fact-checking system, refer to the [notebook guide](./1_strands-agents-multi-agent/README.md).

 ## Sample prompts: